Buying online saves time

 Many rail passes and nearly all tickets can be printed at home, so there's no shipping fee and delivery is quick or almost instantaneously.
 In some cases passes are physical documents that need to be shipped to you.
 However, this does not necessarily mean that you pay for shipping.
 Shipping is often free, or free from a minimum order amount.
 Even if shipping is not free, ordering online can still be cheaper than buying in Switzerland.
 It's important to take the total price into consideration when comparing purchase options.

 Print your pass or ticket at home

 Quite some passes (and tickets) can be printed at home.
 It's the best way to obtain your pass.
 You don't have to wait for a shipment, nor do you have to visit a staffed ticket office once in Switzerland.
 You can immediately board your first train.
-The PDF-document is an excellent backup.
-You can print your pass again if you damage or lose it.
+The PDF-document is an excellent backup: you can print your pass again if you damage or lose it.
 If you buy at a train station you will not get a new pass in such cases.

 Quickly find your best buy

 To make it easier to pick your best point of sale, we have listed the purchase options in the 'Price' section of each pass/ticket page, e.g. at www.myswissalps.com/ swisstravelpass/price (all passes can be found here).
 The retailers displayed there sell to your country of residence.
 Your country should be selected automatically, but you can change it if necessary.